swatiarora11/Teams-Notifications/README.md

-# Teams-Notification Overview and Deployment Guide
+# Teams-Talk Overview and Deployment Guide

-**Teams-Notification** solution is for communication with members of one or multiple O365 groups within your company tenant.
+**Teams-Talk** solution is for communication with members of one or multiple O365 groups within your company tenant.
 This solution enables you to broadcast a notification and also bring user attention to a particular notification by sending reminders.
 This solution enables you to provide richer experience to users and better engage with them by keeping them up to date with your company communication and various changes regarding apps and workflows used by them.

 Use this solution for scenarios like updates about townhalls, announcements, sending content updates of Microsoft 365 Learning Pathways, such as new trainings, URLs to learn more about Microsoft Outlook, SharePoint and Teams.